Configure Spark Resources

 Where:

-1 | spark.executor.memory is the amount of memory for each executor (request and limit). |
+3 | spark.executor.memory is the amount of memory allocated to each executor in the Spark app (request and limit). |

-2 | spark.executor.cores is the amount of CPU cores requested for each executor. |
+4 | spark.executor.cores is the number of CPU cores allocated to each executor in the Spark app. |

-3 | spark.kubernetes.executor.limit.cores is the limit of CPU cores for each executor. |
+5 | spark.kubernetes.executor.limit.cores is the limit of CPU cores that each executor in the Spark app can use on Kubernetes. |

-4 | spark.executor.instances is the amount of executors for the application. |
+6 | spark.executor.instances is the number of executor instances to be launched for the Spark app. |

 |